nagriffith/Project-3-Group-8/doc/project3_desc.md

 In this project, we will be dealing with a classification problem, where the training labels are not perfect.
 This is a common phenomenon in data science.
 Getting accurate ground true labels can be costly and time-consuming.
 Sometimes, it is even impossible.
-The weakly supervised learning is a subject that address the issue with imperfect labels.
+The weakly supervised learning is a subject that addresses the issue with imperfect labels.
 In particular, we are going to train a predictive model where label noises exist.